rsdoiel/antenna/science_and_technology.md

 date: 2025-06-09, from: NASA breaking news

 Consisting of 99% air, aerogel is the world’s lightest solid.
 This unique material has found purpose in several forms — from NASA missions to high fashion.
-Driven by the desire to create a 3D cloud, Greek artist, Ioannis Michaloudis, learned to use aerogel as an artistic medium.
+Driven by the desire to create a 3D cloud, Greek artist Ioannis Michaloudis learned to use aerogel as an artistic medium.
 His journey spanning more than 25 years took [&#8230;]

 <br>